 Having project conversations via email or phone might not always be best when it comes to our productivity.
 Using a project management tool like WeekPlan can help you stay organized by managing all your tasks and clients via a single dashboard.

-Many website and graphic designers working from home use project management tools as an automated project solution.
+Many graphic designers working from home use project management tools as an automated project solution.
 Tools like WeekPlan are created to facilitate your business operations and help you keep everything organized into one place.

 Using this tool, you can also create teams to have separate accesses to certain boards with tasks assigned to respective individuals.
 The tool also sends notifications to respective individuals as follow-ups pertaining to their pending tasks of the project so no deadlines shall be missed.
 Hence, if you decide to expand your operations in the future, the tool would assist you even then.